-Hepatopulmonary syndrome is a complication of cirrhosis in which shunts develop in the lung leading to the development of hypoxia.124 Six patients have been reported who had hepatopulmonary syndrome and received a TIPS.
-Five of the six patients showed improvement in oxygenation and some but not all showed a decrease in the intrapulmonary shunts.125 The mechanism by which TIPS may improve intrapulmonary shunting in patients with portal hypertension is unclear.
+Hepatopulmonary syndrome is a complication of cirrhosis in which shunts develop in the lung, leading to the development of hypoxia.114 Six patients have been reported who had hepatopulmonary syndrome and received a TIPS; 5 of the 6 showed improvement in oxygenation, and some but not all showed a decrease in intrapulmonary shunts.115 The mechanism through which TIPS may improve intrapulmonary shunting in patients with portal hypertension is unclear.

-25. The decision to create a TIPS in a patient with Budd-Chiari syndrome should be based on the severity of their disease and only those with moderate disease and who have failed to respond to anticoagulation appear to be reasonable candidates for a TIPS.
-Evidence-II-3
+23. The decision to create a TIPS in a patient with Budd-Chiari syndrome should be based on the severity of disease, and only patients with moderate disease appear to be reasonable candidates for a TIPS (evidence: grade II-3).

-26. Patients with Budd-Chiari syndrome and mild disease can be managed medically whereas those with more severe disease or acute hepatic failure are best managed by liver transplantation.
-Evidence-II-3
+24. Patients with BCS and mild disease can be managed medically, whereas those with more severe disease or acute hepatic failure are best managed by liver transplantation. (evidence: grade II-3).

-27. The use of TIPS to treat SOS cannot be recommended.
-Evidence-II-3
+25. The use of TIPS to treat sinusoidal obstruction syndrome cannot be recommended (evidence: grade II-3).

-28. The use of TIPS to treat hepatopulmonary syndrome is not recommended.
-Evidence-II-3
+26. The use of TIPS to treat hepatopulmonary syndrome cannot be recommended (evidence: grade II-3).